 To support these priorities Members and officers receive training in Code of Conduct and behaviour issues.
 The Standards Committee and Monitoring Officer keep Codes of Conduct up to date and investigate any suspected breaches.
+The Monitoring Officer keeps Codes of Conduct up to date and any suspected breaches are investigated by the Standards Sub-Committee.

 All officers and Members sign up to the Council's Anti-Fraud, Bribery and Corruption Policy.
 In addition, the Performance, Audit and Governance Oversight Committee receive an annual report setting out the arrangements in place and how these have been applied in practice during the year.
 The Whistleblowing policy places emphasis on the agreed ethical values of Members and employees, providing protection for individuals to raise concerns in confidence about questionable behaviour and ensuring that any concerns raised are properly investigated.
+The Council will not tolerate fraud or corrupt behaviour in any form and will take whatever steps are necessary to prevent it.